nus-cs1010/2324-s1/docs/07-arithmetic-ops.md

 long a = b + (2 * c / 4); // 11
 ```

 The expression in the parenthesis will be evaluated first.
-To make your code easier to understand, _you should add parenthesis even if the order of evaluation is from left to right_ to make the order of evaluation explicit.
+To make your code easier to understand, _you should add parenthesis even if the order of evaluation is according to the order of precedence_ to make the order of evaluation explicit[^1].

+[^1]: Interested students may refer to [the Wikipedia article on C operators](https://en.wikipedia.org/wiki/Operators_in_C_and_C%2B%2B#Operator_precedence) on the complete rules for precedence.
+But for beginners like us, using parentheses to explicitly indicate the order in which we wish to evaluate our computation suffices.

 ## Compound Operators

-It is common to modify the value of a variable and store new value back to the same variable.
+It is common to modify the value of a variable and store a new value back in the same variable.
 For example,

 ```C
 index = index + 1;  // increment the variable index